 All Aboriginal places and objects in the ACT are protected under the Heritage Act 2004 and must not be disturbed.
 Anyone finding an (unregistered) Aboriginal object or place has an obligation to report it to the Heritage Council.

 Vegetation communities and associations

-About one-third of the Mulanggari Grassland Nature Reserve supports endangered natural temperate grassland of the Southern Tablelands of NSW and the ACT.
-The grassland is dominated by kangaroo grass (Themeda australis) or poa (Poa sieberiana).
+About one-third of the Mulanggari Grasslands Nature Reserve supports endangered Natural Temperate Grassland of the Southern Tablelands of NSW and the ACT.
+The grassland is dominated by Kangaroo Grass (Themeda australis) or Poa (Poa sieberiana).
 Other native grasses and forbs include: